interrogator/opensauce/README.md

 > At the first ever Research Bazaar, in Melbourne, 2015, delegates from around the world convened in order to teach and learn open-source digital research tools.

 > The event was a resounding success, with many future interdisciplinary colloborations planned.
 Key to its success was the daily provision of breakfasts, lunches, and sometimes, dinners.
-Despite attendee pleas, our fearless chef, *Nic*, refused to divulge her secret recipes.}
+Despite attendee pleas, our fearless chef, *Nic*, refused to divulge her secret recipes.

 > From passion for Open Knowledge and a shitty pun, *opensauce* was born.